zeusro/math/game/readme.md

 Due to interference in the n+1th dimension, a global optimum does not exist.

+The global optimal solution and the local optimal solution are relative.

 ### 1

   n < n + 1